 Fullstory’s session replays

 • Real-time and accessible: FullStory captures every session and adds it to your Session Playlist, a central view where you can browse all recordings.
-The platform even includes a Go Live feature that lets you watch user sessions as they happen.
+The platform even includes a Go Live feature that lets you watch sessions as they happen.

 • Frustration signals: FullStory automatically detects behaviors such as rage clicks, dead clicks, and thrashing cursors.
 Addressing these pain points quickly can reduce churn and build stronger customer loyalty over time.